ChaseElander/ENGL460-Project/Scenes.md

 ## 1 piano lounge

 You decide to go left and start walking until you reach the piano lounge.
+There are music sheets scattered all over the floor.
+The room is a little dim and you start searching for a light switch.
+You walk around and step on something bulky.
+You look down and kick some sheets around and to your horror it's an arm!
+Without a second thought you run out of the room!

 ## 1 Scared

+You are scared for you life!
+You are pretty sure that arm was attached to a dead body.
+You can't stay out here in the hallway.
+Do you go [[hide -> 1 Scared Hide]] or do you run out to the [[lawn -> 1 Scared Lawn]] in hopes of finding someone else?

 ## 1 Scared Lawn

+You realize that you need to get out of this house.
+So you run out onto the front lawn.
+You hear a shriek coming from [[above -> Dropping Bodies]].

 ## 1 Dropping Bodies

+You look up and a massive body comes tumbling down.
+The dead body comes crashing down and crushes you to death.

 ## 1 Scared hide